dobbs/wiki-spike-css/principles.md

 __Item Inputs__ New.
 Show where items provide information used by others.

+__Incremental Search__ Consistent and meaningful terminology with tool-tips for alternatives.

 ## Authoring

 __Simple Sequence.__ Constrain items of a story, actions of a journal, and panels of a lineup in a flat linear order using only links for additional structure.
 This ensures that reorganizations are easily interpreted.